naturalis/mebioda/doc/week1/README.md

 ### Day 1 - Introduction

 - Lecture I: Introduction to the course
-- Lecture II: Introduction to biodiversity data science
+- Lecture II: Introduction to biodiversity and data science
 - Lecture III: Introduction to molecular biodiversity
 - Cleveringa Oratie: no afternoon education (15:00-18:00)